raspberrypilearning/getting-started-with-guis/worksheet2.md

     ```

     Let's look at this more closely:
-    - `app` tells the buttons that the app is their boss
+    - `app` tells the buttons that the app is their boss.
     - `options` is a list of options which will appear as buttons.
 Each option is also a list containing the text that will appear, and a hidden value associated with that option.
-    - `selected` tells the buttons which one is selected to begin with
+    - `selected` tells the buttons which one is selected to begin with.
-    - `horizontal` tells the buttons to display in a horizontal line
+    - `horizontal` tells the buttons to display in a horizontal line.
-    - `grid` is where these buttons will be placed on the grid
+    - `grid` is where these buttons will be placed on the grid.
-    - `align` says to position the buttons on the left of the grid square
+    - `align` says to position the buttons on the left of the grid square.

     We have also added another `Text` widget in `[2,0]` to explain what the buttons are for.